ls1intum/Artemis/docs/user/exercises/modeling.rst

 Artemis uses those submissions to automatically apply the known assessment comments to similar model elements in other submissions as well.

 - Select |create-example-submission| if you want to create an example submission from scratch.
 - Alternatively, after the exercise already started, you can also use some submissions submitted by students as an example submission.
-For that, click on |use-as-example-submission|
+For that, click on |use-as-example-submission|.

 .. note::